Every day, unfathomable amounts of money move around the world in international money transfers. How much are we talking

-Why do these transactions take place?
+Why do these international transactions take place?
 There is a boatload of reasons, but the most common include:

 - Remittances to family back home

 - International business payments: businesses paying vendors such as foreign manufacturers

 - The purchase of stocks on international exchanges